On this page

 Change the font size in your resume to help draw the recruiter’s eye to the most important skills and achievements you have on offer.
 Always prioritize readability and follow these general guidelines if you’re creating a resume from scratch:

-Bullet points: Use 8 points to list any skills, achievements, certificates or nice-to-have information.
+Bullet points: use 8 points to list any skills, achievements, certificates or nice-to-have information.
 Unsure what to write in your bullet points?
-Explore our guide on how to write a resume.
+Explore our guide on how to write a resume quickly with AI.

 Out of time, or want to make your resume creation simpler?
 Get started with an ATS-friendly resume template on Word.

-If you want to continue with a custom resume, read our tips to ensure your resume is machine-readable.
+If you want to continue with a custom resume, read our tips to ensure it is ATS readable.

 ATS-friendly resume formatting tips

-Optimize your resume to be easily screened and selected by applicant tracking systems (ATS), which read content from left-to-right.
-You can get closer to landing your dream role, if you keep these resume formatting tips top of mind:
+Optimize your resume to be easily screened and selected by the ATS which reads content from left-to-right.
+You can get closer to accepting your next role if you keep these resume formatting tips top of mind:

 Resume formatting do’s